I got fired.

 I am a neurophysiologist and I work for a contract company that provides neuromonitoring services to hospitals in the area.
 All that means is that I work at a high-intensity job that requires a lot of my time and a lot of me.
 I have been in this field for 10 years and I prided myself on being hardworking and bending over backwards for my company and for my surgeons.
 No one was going to outwork me, I was determined to be the best and to perform in excellence always.
 As one company slogan put it, I always strived at "having an A team player attitude."

-My reality was long hours with no breaks, spur of the moment travel, trauma call, dying patients, crying families, disrespectful hospital staff and doctors, time away from your family, difficult coworker relationships, etc.
+My reality was long hours with no breaks, spur-of-the-moment travel, trauma calls, dying patients, crying families, disrespectful hospital staff and doctors, time away from your family, difficult coworker relationships, etc.

 I was one of the few women of color that worked for the company and that presented a whole host of other issues.
 But you get the point, it is tough.
 To top that off, several events occurred that let me know I was not of as much value as I thought when company culture shifted from being people-centric to numbers-centric.
 I was already doing the typical work-twice-as-hard-to-be-half-as-good dance that most people of color experience in the workplace and I was still struggling to maintain my purpose.
 Don't get me wrong, I was grateful to have a job, but I decided to start formulating my exit strategy.